David Boies: 2010s

 In 2011, Boies began working as legal representation for the now defunct blood testing company, Theranos.
 Prior to joining their board, he worked for founder Elizabeth Holmes and her company as special adviser and attended all of the company's board meetings.
-In February 2016, Boies agreed to both sit on the board of directors and act as the attorney for troubled Silicon Valley startup.
+In February 2016, Boies agreed to both sit on the board of directors and act as the attorney for the troubled Silicon Valley startup.
 The controversial dual role was deemed difficult as he would have to represent both the company (as lawyer) and investors (as a director).
 In the 2022 Hulu miniseries The Dropout, Boies was portrayed by Kurtwood Smith.
 In 2012, Boies represented three tobacco companies, Philip Morris USA Inc., R.J.
 Reynolds Tobacco Co. and Liggett Group LLC, in their appeal of a $2.5 million Tampa jury verdict in the death of smoker Charlotte Douglas.
 Later in 2012 Boies defended Gary Jackson, former president of Academi (previously known as BlackWater), in a federal prosecution which alleged he and his co-defendants illegally hid firearm purchases from the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 In 2015, Boies represented Bob Weinstein and Harvey Weinstein in renegotiating the Weinsteins' employment contract.
 According to The Wall Street Journal, Boies negotiated Harvey Weinstein's contract without informing Weinstein Co. directors that he had an investment in the company's movies.
 In 2017, Boies agreed to join the legal team for Lawrence Lessig's legal fight against winner-take-all Electoral College vote allocations in the states.
 Dallas Cowboys owner Jerry Jones hired Boies in 2017 to advise on Jones's legal strategy against NFL commissioner Roger Goodell and the NFL compensation committee in the wake of the suspension of the running back Ezekiel Elliott.
 Since 2019, Boies has represented several of Jeffrey Epstein's victims including Virginia Roberts Giuffre.

 2020s

 In 2025, he was hired by Rumble to represent the company in its antitrust suit against Google.

+In 2026, he supported the second Donald Trump administration's conduct of the 2026 Iran War.